 How is Credit Score Calculated

-- Credit applications - the number of application for the same credit should be limited to no more than 2 in a 12 month period to maintain your credit score.
-Be wary of online credit applications or searches for credit, as some information gathering sites request you to authorise access to your credit file and are credit applications.
+- Secondly, the number of application for the credit should be limited to no more than 2 in 12 months to maintain your credit score.
+Therefore, online credit applications & searches for credit can impact your score.
+Indeed, some information gathering sites request you to authorise access to your credit file and are credit applications.